rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 If we cannot afford to lose messages and/or have downtime of our consumer service then we should make the queue highly available.
 Take a look at [Application with highly available subscriptions](#Application-with-highly-available-subscriptions).

-## Ensure delivery guarantee on the producer - Declare the consumer groups' queues
+### Verify delivery guarantee on the producer - Declare the consumer groups' queues

-In the previous section, we introduced a durable subscriber with a consumer group called `trade-logger`.
-This was to prevent message loss when the consumer was not running or listening.
-However, if we cannot afford to lose any message, we need to configure the producer to declare the queue using a new property called `requiredGroups`.

-This version of the application is now under `scenario-2`.

-Follow the instructions to test it:
 1. Destroy the cluster and recreate it again so that we start without any queues
 ```
 ./destroy-rabbit-cluster